alevy/simple.cx/getting_started.md

 the code simply reads the first line (the title) of each file in the "data" directory.

+If you are using cabal to build your application, you also need to add the packages `aeson`, `directory`, `filepath` and `transformers` as dependencies (they should already be installed since _Simple_ depends on them).

 <aside>

 Most of the imports we added were for reading the posts from the filesystem